No. 32 Syracuse Completes Comeback to Defeat No. 15 Florida State 4-3

 By Brad Klein

 Tennis Beat Reporter

 Syracuse returned to Drumlins Country Club on Sunday with a lot to prove.
-Despite being ranked 32nd in the country and winning six of their last eight matches, the Orange have struggled against ranked opponents.
+Despite being ranked 32nd in the country and winning six of their last eight matches, the Orange lost six of their first seven matchups against ranked opponents.

-The Seminoles were ready to tomahawk chop the Orange when they were up 3-1.
-They had all of the momentum after sweeping doubles and dominating Libi Mesh and Sonya Trescheva on the fourth and sixth singles courts, respectively.
-But just FSU thought it had SU on its heels, Syracuse regained their balance.
+The Seminoles led 3-1 in the best of seven dual, ready to tomahawk chop the Orange.
+Florida State owned the momentum after sweeping doubles and Nandini Das and Ariana Rahmanparast dominated Libi Mesh and Sonya Trescheva on the fourth and sixth singles courts, respectively.
+But just when FSU thought it had SU on its heels, Syracuse regained its balance.